What are the Governors for?

 What do we do?

-We meet regularly as an entire body and as smaller committees (Finance, Curriculum, Personnel, Buildings/H&S) to discuss issues like:
+We meet regularly as an entire body and as smaller committees (Resources, Curriculum, Personnel/Pay & Performance Management) to discuss issues such as:

 - Is the quality of teaching and learning where it should be?